aherbert/gdsc-smlm/docs/analysis_plugins.rst

      - The mode used for fitting.

    * - Bin width
      - The bin width for the histogram counts used to create the observed PDF.
+Used for plot display and optional fitting.

    * - CDF bin width
-     - The bin width for the histogram counts used to create the CDF for fitting.
-Note the plotted CDF does not use this value as the plot uses all the sorted distances.
+     - The bin width for the histogram counts used to create the observed CDF.
+Used for optional plot display and fitting.
+Must be equal or below the bin width for the PDF if it is used as this is for a higher resolution distribution of the data.

    * - A
      - The depth-of-field correction coefficient a (see :ref:`calibration_plugins:Diffusion Depth of Field` plugin).